samueltbrown/gradle-cucumber-plugin/README.md

 If you have a ```src/cucumber``` source set (similar to ```src/test```), the plugin will automatically detect it and setup Java tasks and configurations for you.
 The "cucumber" code unit depends on "test", the same way "test" depends on "main".
-You still need to choose your library dependencies:
+Also, choose your library dependencies:

       dependencies {